A Genie helps the AA stretching into new markets

 It was promoting Car Genie, a little device that plugs into you car and lets you know if it spots a fault via an app on your phone.
 It also keeps an eye on your battery level and knows your car’s location, so you can see where you parked it.

 This struck me as a smart bit of brand stretching for the AA, from being just a roadside breakdown service to car health-checking, helping ‘Predict, Prevent, and Protect’ you from motoring problems.

 Below we look at what we can learn from AA’s brand stretching beyond the core.

 1. Stretch to GROW the core

-People often talk about the brand image benefits of brand stretching, sometimes called the ‘halo effect’.
+People often talk about the brand image benefits of stretching into new markets, sometimes called the ‘halo effect’.
 However, we encourage clients to consider these benefits as ‘the cherry on the cake’; the real focus should be on the business building benefits.

 The first and most obvious benefit is the revenue stream from the new product itself, which costs £29 for a year’s subscription.